plaidfinch/GQFC/README.md

 - the program [`unlit`](https://hackage.haskell.org/package/unlit) (to get it, just `cabal install unlit`)

 **What to do:**
-Run `./extract-code`, which will generate a file `./GQFC.hs` containing only the code for the library.
+Run `./extract-code`, which will generate a Haskell source file `./GQFC.hs` containing only the code for the library.

-After that, you can open this file in your favorite editor to read the paper as `GHC` sees it.